 Unreadable or Inappropriate Fonts

 Using decorative fonts for body text or tiny fonts that strain the eyes immediately signals that you don't care about user experience.
-According to HubSpot's analysis, prioritizing aesthetics over function has become a major problem in recent years.
+Prioritizing aesthetics over function has become a major problem in web design, with typography being one of the most common places this plays out.

 Inconsistent Typography Systems

 When your headings, subheadings, and body text don't work together as a cohesive system, it creates visual chaos.
 Professional brands maintain consistent typography throughout all their materials.
-This consistency is something we focus heavily on in our branding and design projects, ensuring every text element reinforces rather than undermines credibility.
+This consistency is central to our logo and branding work, where every type decision is intentional and reinforces your brand identity rather than undermining it.

 Color Catastrophes and Visual Chaos